Aryzon/3d-print-MR-headset/README.md

 2) A layer height of 0.2 mm will provide great results, smaller is not necessary.
 3) Use an infill percentage of 10-20%, higher will cause a heavier headset, meaning less comfortable.
 4) Use a brim layer if curling up from the printbed is an issue.
-5) Turn on support, if you are confident your printer can print up to a 45 degree angle tweak the support angle so it looks like this:
+5) Turn on support.
+If you are confident your printer can print up to a 45 degree overhang angle you can tweak the support angle / overhang threshold so it looks like this:

 ![Screenshot](Docs/SupportAngle.jpg)
+Figure: Overhang threshold = 79 in XYZPrint

 Tip: Lowering the print speed helps to reduce the chances of many issues.